Learning A Locally Unified 3D Point Cloud for View Synthesis: Experiments

 \subsubsection{Implementation details}

-When selecting the unstructured stereo source views for one target, we chose three consecutive frames, with the left and right frames as source views and the middle one as the target view.
 We implemented the encoder using Res-UNet \cite{xiao2018weighted} for image feature extraction and set the feature dimensions as 32.
 For cost volume construction in our self-supervised depth estimation module, we sampled $D=128$ depth plane layers uniformly within the depth range of the scene.
 We implemented the inpainting and refinement components contained in the restoration module using ResNet with 6 blocks and 4 blocks, respectively.
 During training, we first trained the network without the refinement component $f_r(\cdot)$.
 Then, we trained the refinement component $f_r(\cdot)$ with prior network parameters fixed.
 We used the Adam optimizer with the learning rate equal to $1e^{-5}$.